danthegoodman1/cloudComputingCourse/firestore/README.md

-# Module 4: Firestore and NoSQL Data Modeling <!-- omit in toc -->
+# Firestore and NoSQL Data Modeling <!-- omit in toc -->

 ## Table of Contents <!-- omit in toc -->